mrovengerdev/VLRScrape/README.md

 ## Future Features
 - Improve error handling messages.
-- Stats Scraping
+- Stats Scraping.
 - Optimization/Refactoring for dateScraper (Currently has to access the link for all matches to find the date.)
-- Refactor trimming to improve readability
+- Refactor trimming to improve readability.

 # Relevant/Contact Information